banwarp/benton_epi/covid19/scriptParameters.md

 superSpread = c()            # Symmetric spread in days of super spreader infections
 ```

-#### Student/mass entry events
+#### Mass entry events
-The following parameters adjust the student events.
+The following parameters adjust the mass entry events.
 ```
-studentReturnDate = "2020-09-21"        # Date OSU student return
+massEntryReturnDate = "2020-09-21",      # Date of mass Entry
-studentReturnSpread = 3                 # Symmetric spread of days to spread out student return studentPop = 25000                      # OSU student population maxStudentNodes = 0                     # Maximum number of nodes that students enter.
-Set to 0 to remove studentEvent studentNodeGroups = NULL                # Which node groups the students enter sSProp = .9                             # Proportion of students who are susceptible sEProp = .0001                          # Proportion of students who are exposed sIProp = .0015                          # Proportion of students who are infectious; R and Im are calculated, Is, H, and M are zero
+massEntryReturnSpread = 3,               # Symmetric spread of days to spread out mass entry massEntryPop = 25000,                    # Mass entry population maxMassEntryNodes = 0,                   # Maximum number of nodes that individuals enter.
+Set to 0 to remove massEntry event massEntryNodeGroups = NULL,              # Which node groups the individuals enter mSProp = .9,                             # Proportion of individuals who are susceptible mEProp = .0001,                          # Proportion of individuals who are exposed mIProp = .0015,                          # Proportion of individuals who are infectious; R, Im, and M are calculated
 ```

 #### Plotting parameters